-Jeep Grand Cherokee Models:
+Jeep Grand Cherokee Repair and Maintenance

 Jeep Grand Cherokee Problems

 Temperature blend and recirculation doors commonly fail, which can cause the AC modes not to change or the temperature to be different on the left and right sides.
 If replacing blend air doors, a recirculation door, a door link, or a sub-assembly housing, new heating, ventilation and AC (HVAC) sub-assemblies are available that improve reliability.

 Due to warped front brake rotors or variations in the thickness of the rotors, brake pulsations may develop.
 The best method to reduce pulsations is to use an "On the Car" brake lathe (as long as the rotors are suitable for turning).
 "On the Car" equipment can correct variations (or "runout") in the rotor surfaces because it also corrects variations in other components (e.g. the hub).

 The airbag control module can fail prematurely due to electrical noise beyond the tolerance it was designed for.
 As a result the front airbags, side airbags, and/or seatbelt pretensioners could deploy inadvertently while the vehicle is being operated, increasing the risk of personal injury and/or a crash.
 Dealers will replace the airbag control module and front and/or side impact sensors as required to correct this concern.

 While operating the vehicle the driver may hit the ignition key with their knee, accidentally moving the key out of the run position.
 If this were to occur the engine would turn off, affecting various safety systems and increasing the risk of a crash and/or personal injury.
 As of this writing, the remedy for this recall is still under development.